cardboard-iguana/cardboard-iguana.com/log/2021-09-27-tryhackme-complete-beginner.md

 ### Manual Pages

-Apparently `man` will recognize when it’s being piped, so you can do things like this:
+Apparently `man` will recognize when it's being piped, so you can do things like this:

 ```bash
 man ssh | grep -e "version number"